drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 # F

 #### *female* as noun
-If you mean a human being, use "girl" or "woman"--whichever is age-appropriate.
-Only when writing scientifically or about animals should you use female as a noun, e.g., "These lab rats are the males; these are the females."
+If you mean a human being, use *girl* or *woman*--whichever is age-appropriate.
+Only when writing scientifically or about animals should you use *female* as a noun, e.g., *These lab rats are the males; these are the females.*
 #### fragment (sentence fragment)
-Sometimes, expert writers use sentence fragments for voice or rhetorical flourish.
-Like this.
-Really.
+Sometimes, expert writers use sentence fragments for voice or rhetorical flourish. *Like this.
+Really*.
 Usually, though, and especially in more formal genres, students are better off making sure that each of their sentences is a complete sentence with a subject and a verb.
 In many cases, sentence fragments in student writing are disruptive errors.
 The Purdue OWL has some [great advice on finding and fixing sentence fragments](https://owl.english.purdue.edu/owl/resource/620/01/).
 #### fused (aka run-on) sentence
-If you have two clauses that could each stand alone as individual sentences but they are “smushed” together without punctuation or words to link them, you have a run-on sentence.
+If you have two clauses that could each stand alone as individual sentences but they are “smushed” together without punctuation or words to link them, you have a fused/run-on sentence.
 The run-on sentence is a major disruptive sentence error that harms a writer's credibility--perhaps more than any other disruptive sentence error.
 [Advice from the Center for Writing Studies, UIUC](http://www.cws.illinois.edu/workshop/writers/fusedsentences/).

 # G